kay1z7/finals/README.md

 # finals
 This batch processing GUI can:
-1) resize photo
+1. Resize photo
-2)make photo black/white
+2. Make photo black/white
-3)add a watermark
+3. Add a watermark

 Also has our uni's loogo